cdenq/my-google-foobar-solves/README.md

 filename = the puzzle's name

-*If the file has a 'x' here instead of a number, it means it was a Google Foobar challnege that I found online.
-The solutions for these '.x' challenges are unverified.
+*If the file has a 'x' here instead of a number, it means it was a Google Foobar challenge that I found online.
+The solutions for these '.x' challenges are unverified by Google Foobar, though I checked them against online solutions after I had solved it myself.

 ## Built with
-- Visual Studio Basic (VSB)
 - Python